On This Page:

 If you are worried about something – speak up!
 You are around your baby constantly and know them better than the health professionals, so if you think something is wrong it’s best to be safe and mention it.

 All babies with Pierre Robin Sequence are assessed by a specialist nurse to establish the safest method of feeding.
 Some babies need more assistance than others due to reflux and breathing difficulties.
 An individual plan will be put into place for your child which may include a nasogastric (NG) tube, a thin tube which goes in through the nose and into the stomach.
-It’s the most common method of feeding babies who, for whatever reason, can’t get sufficient nutrition orally.
+It’s the most common method of feeding babies who, for whatever reason, can’t get enough nutrition orally.

 “Back home, we (I in particular) struggled with our new role as carers as well as parents.
 It was not the start to motherhood I had expected.
 One of the worst things was her feeding tube.
 We had a complicated relationship!
 I hated how I had to tape the tube to her face, how she screamed when it was put in and how it complicated her reflux.
 But I loved it as it kept my daughter alive.
 It often came out, which meant frequent trips to the children’s ward (often at night) so it could be put back in.
 A milestone for me was the day I learnt how to put her feeding tube in myself.”